top of page

 Important information concerning Ministry of Housing tenders

-As part of the process of winning the tender, before and after the construction and until the full certificate of occupancy for the project is issued – the property developer will need to provide a certificate of insurance to the State of Israel – Ministry of Housing – Israel Land Authority.
+As part of the process of winning the tender, before and after the construction and until the full certificate of occupancy for the project is issued – the developer will need to provide a standard format certificate of insurance to the State of Israel – Ministry of Housing – Israel Land Authority.

 This process involves several stages